r3trofitted/r3trofitted.github.io/_posts/2023-06-24-de-vermis-mysteriis-solvuntur.md

 > Markdown wraps a code block in both <pre> and <code> tags.

 So, relying on the syntax highlighter do the wrapping seems like a mistake in the first place.
-Put differently, when converting a Markdown code block to HTML, the code should always end up wrapped in a `<pre>` and `<code>` elements — and, in our case, said elements should themselves be wrapped in a `<figure>` —, even if there is no code highlighting being done.
+Put differently, when converting a Markdown code block to HTML, the code should always end up wrapped in a `<pre>` and `<code>` elements, even if there is no code highlighting being done.

 In fact, this is exactly was Kramdown does _when there is no highlighting_: